awchiu23/CryptoTools/README.md

 - Universe: USD, BTC, ETH

 ## Kraken24HBorrowCalc
-- This tool calculates 24H borrow
+- This tool calculates 24H borrow $ of Kraken accounts
+- Can be used to check against CryptoReporter's numbers, which are based on estimation

 ## KrakenTrader
 - Execution tool for Kraken to trade BTC margined spot